sureshgaikwad/SecretStoreCSIDriver/README.md

 ~~~
 az keyvault create -n ${KEYVAULT_NAME} -g ${KEYVAULT_RESOURCE_GROUP} --location ${KEYVAULT_LOCATION}
 ~~~
-3. Create a secret in the Keyvault
+3. Create a secret in the Keyvault.
+We are creating two secrets here.
+We will use one to mount as a volume in a pod.
+We will use other to sync as a environment variable.
 ~~~
 az keyvault secret set --vault-name ${KEYVAULT_NAME} --name secret1 --value "Hello"
+az keyvault secret set --vault-name ${KEYVAULT_NAME} --name username --value "testuser"
 ~~~
 4. Create a Service Principal for the keyvault
 ~~~